British weather in August

 1945 There were some warm spells early in the month.
 The last fortnight was then cloudy, with heavy rainfall on the 29th: 81 mm fell at Boston (Lincs.) on the 29th.
 A sunny month in NW Scotland, but a dull dry month in the SE.

-1946 Very wet.
+1946 Very wet; it was the wettest August in England Wales since 1917.
 Although it started off warm and sunny, with 28C on the 5th, it soon turned very unsettled.

 1947 Very hot (18.6C CET) and dry; there was no rain at all around Glasgow and Aberdeen, Borrowdale (Lake District) and parts of eastern England (e.g. Boston, Lincoln).
 Even the Isle of Skye (August average 125 mm) only had 5 mm of rain all month.
 On average England and Wales had only 17% of the long-term average.
 It was the warmest August of the century for some places (such as Scotland, where it was the hottest of any month until July 2006), the driest in many places, and the sunniest, with an average of 10-11 hours of sun per day.
 It was 34C (recorded as 93F) in Bournemouth on the 16th, and at Southampton on the 16th and 17th.
 One thunderstorm, on the 23rd, at Sudbury, gave 84 mm of rain.
 There were 14 consecutive days over 30C.
 This was clearly the best summer month of the century so far, but was overtaken by 1976.
 The month though started unsettled.